 DAY 2.
 BUBIÓN – TREVÉLEZ.

 Drive to the riding centre in Bubión (2 Km away from Capileira).
-Introduction to the horses.
+Introduction of the horses.
 We will start by climbing up along bridle paths through the Blood Ravine to the track that leads us to Trevélez with views of the villages of the Poqueira and La Taha Valleys.
-Picnic en-route.
+Picnic en route.
 During the ride there are some opportunities for gallops with a magnificent panoramic view of the Sierra Contraviesa and Lújar opposite us.
 Descend to Trevélez by a bridle path where we will arrive in time for some beers with tapas.
 There will be the opportunity to visit some of the ham drying houses of Trevélez, famous for its hams and considered the highest village in Spain at an altitude of 1,700m.
 Dinner and accommodation at the hotel La Fragua **.
-A 5 hour ride.
+A five-hour ride.

 DAY 3.
 TREVÉLEZ – JUVILES - LOS BÉRCHULES.

 After crossing the bridge over the river, we will start this route by a bridle path that climbs the left slope of the ravine, leaving behind the village from which it takes its name.
-After a gallop, descend along a more gentle path to Juviles for lunch.
+After a gallop, descent along a more gentle path to Juviles for lunch.
 Once again, we will enjoy the beauty of the Sierra Contraviesa and Sierra Gádor.
 On a clear day we will have the view of the Mediterranean Sea and the silhouette of the mountains of Africa in front of us.
 The journey continues on horseback to Los Berchules by a bridle path.
 Dinner and accommodation tonight in a very comfortable, family-run hotel - El Cercado***.
-Option for free access to spa.
-5 hours riding.
+Option for free access to Spa.
+Five hours riding.

 DAY 4.
 LOS BÉRCHULES - CÁDIAR.